cpspacesystems/airbrakes-flight/README.md

 > It might take a hot second to run; it's building a whole Docker image.

 Your current directory is mounted in `/home/pwd` in the container.
 Edits made in the container will be reflected in real time on your host machine and vice versa--so the ideal workflow is to develop on your host machine using your favorite IDE, then run the changes in the ROS2 container that the script launches.
+You don't have to open/close any windows or refresh anything; the mounted directory just updates.

 Look up how to use `tmux`; it's how you'll open different terminal windows at the same time (as ROS2 frequently requires).
-In particular, learn how to create panes.
+In particular, learn how to create panes, which split one terminal window into two.
+Windows might also be useful for creating "browser tab"-like setups.

 ## Docker Setup
 You'll need Docker for this.
 [Here's a setup tutorial](https://www.docker.com/get-started/).